The Ergs!: 2016 Reunion, Goddamn Death Dedication, and Hindsight is 20/20, Volume 2

 In April 2016 it was announced that The Ergs! would be reuniting at The Fest's 15th anniversary.
-On May 6, 2016 Chris Gethard announced via Twitter that The Ergs! would reunite prior to Fest on The Chris Gethard Show at the May 12, 2016 taping.
+On May 6, 2016 Chris Gethard announced via Twitter that The Ergs! would reunite prior to Fest on The Chris Gethard Show at the May 12, 2016, taping.
 The band played a full set for the studio audience and viewers watching the live taping online, only a portion of which was broadcast on the episode.
 The full live performance was archived on the show's YouTube channel shortly thereafter.

 The Ergs! played two sets at The Fest 15.
 On Friday, October 28, 2016, they played on the headlining stage at Bo Diddley Plaza in Gainesville.
 On Saturday, October 29, 2016, they played a surprise second set at a smaller Gainesville club called the High Dive, which was announced that same day.

-Amidst practicing for these reunion shows, the band found time to return to the studio to record a new 4-song 7" EP, entitled Goddamn Death Dedication (a reference to a famous epithet used by radio DJ Casey Kasem), which saw release on Whoa-Oh Records.
+Amidst practicing for these reunion shows, the band found time to return to the studio to record a new 4-song 7-inch EP, entitled Goddamn Death Dedication (a reference to a famous epithet used by radio DJ Casey Kasem), which saw release on Whoa-Oh Records.
 The record included one new song written by each band member, as well as "No Sharona," a no-wave-inspired cover of "My Sharona" by The Knack.
 Additionally, the band self-released the long-delayed second collection record, titled Hindsight is 20/20, My Friend Vol. 2: OK, Enough Reminiscing.
 The collection record featured recordings released subsequent to those on Vol. 1.
 The Goddamn Death Dedication material was not included on the collection.